Helen Hay Whitney Foundation

 How does Helen Hay Whitney Foundation spend its money?

 Helen Hay Whitney Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Helen Hay Whitney Foundation tax-deductible?